-In the mid 1800s, when Western powers began demanding trade and diplomatic relations with Japan, some in Japan were more opposed to foreign impositions than others.
-Many if not most Japanese saw their homeland as having been founded by their supreme god, the Sun Goddess, and, seeing Japan as connected to the will of the gods, they saw Japan as the "divine land" and as superior to other nations.
+In the mid 1800s Western powers began demanding trade and diplomatic relations with Japan, and the Japanese were offended.
+Many if not most Japanese saw their homeland as having been founded by their supreme god, the Sun Goddess, and seeing their country as connected to the will of the gods they saw it as a "divine land" and as superior to other nations.
 Some among the Japanese saw foreign mannerisms as stupid and referred to foreigners as barbarians.
-They considered foreigners arrogant in making demands upon the Japanese and believed that the foreigners had to be driven away for the honor of Japan and the preservation of all that was dear.
+They considered foreigners arrogant in making demands upon the Japanese.
+They believed that the foreigners had to be driven away for the honor of Japan and the preservation of all that was dear.

-Since 1603 Japan had been ruled by the Tokugawa family, a military rule from Edo (present-day Tokyo), the male family leader holding the title of Shogun.
+Since 1603 Japan had been ruled by the Tokugawa family, a military rule from Edo (present-day Tokyo), with the male leader of the family holding the title of Shogun.
 The Tokugawa family was Buddhist, as was Japan's emperor, who had become a figurehead, surrounded by a few advisors and bureaucrats at his palace in the city of Kyoto.

-The challenge to Tokugawa rule was from feudalistic territorial lords (daimyo), rulers of the 250 or so fiefdoms (han) that divided Japan.
-The Tokugawa dominated the lords militarily, and the shogun had checkpoints (seki) at strategic locations along Japan's main roads to prevent any activity hostile to Tokugawa rule.
+A challenge to Tokugawa rule came from territorial lords (daimyo), rulers of the 250 or so fiefdoms (han) that divided Japan.
+The Tokugawa dominated the lords militarily, and the shogun had checkpoints (seki) at strategic locations along Japan's main roads to prevent any activity hostile to his power.
 It was a military superiority benefiting from a monopoly on the main ingredient in gunpowder – saltpeter – available only through imports from abroad, with the Tokugawa shogun in control of importations.
 The result for Japan was a couple of centuries of stability and no major civil wars.

-There had been peasant disturbances – 1,809 such disturbances between the years 1590 and 1867.
-Japan had also experienced the usual periodic floods and typhoons, droughts, locust infestations and major famines, including the famine of 1833-36 which killed thousands upon thousands of people – 80,000 in one location alone.
+There were peasant disturbances – to be counted at 1,809 between the years 1590 and 1867.
+Japan was also experiencing the usual periodic floods and typhoons, droughts, locust infestations and major famines, including the famine of 1833-36 which killed thousands upon thousands of people – 80,000 in one location alone.
 But under Tokugawa rule agricultural production increased, with more use of fertilizers and a greater variety of crops, the greater agricultural production stimulating Japan's money economy and the growth in the number and size of towns.
-Fishing had remained an important industry, as was mining, forestry and handicraft industries.
+And fishing remained an important industry, as was mining, forestry and handicraft industries.

-With the growth of commerce and demand for goods, but little increase in production, under the Tokugawa inflation increased, and there was an increased disparity between people of wealth and common folk.
-Peasants complained about being over-taxed, which included payments of a portion of their crops to the lords – and the poor resorted more to abortion and infanticide.
-Wealthy merchants, meanwhile, acquired the right to have surnames, to wear a sword, and they had begun to act like aristocrats, practicing the military arts, studying Chinese books, reading poetry, and paying for visits by prostitutes.
-The warrior aristocrats – samurai – remained vassals of the territorial lords and grew accustomed to a more elaborate lifestyle, while many of them were becoming more dependent on money lenders.
+With the growth of commerce and demand for goods but little increase in production, inflation increased, and there was an increase in wealth disparity.
+Peasants complained about being over-taxed, which included payments of a portion of their crops to the lords.
+The poor were resorting more to abortion and infanticide.
+Wealthy merchants, meanwhile, acquired the right to have surnames like the aristocrats, and to wear a sword.
+They had begun to act like aristocrats, practicing the military arts, studying Chinese books, reading poetry, and paying for visits by prostitutes.
+Meanwhile the warrior aristocrats – samurai – remained vassals of territorial lords and grew accustomed to a more elaborate lifestyle, while many of them were becoming more dependent on money lenders.

-The increased contact with foreigners introduced the Japanese to the West's superiority in weaponry, technology and science.
-Scientific books from the West increased, including works on medicine and astronomy, and these were translated largely by government employees, the rangaku-sha.
+An increase in contact with foreigners introduced the Japanese to the West's superiority in weaponry, technology and science.
+Scientific books from the West increased, including works on medicine and astronomy.
+These were translated largely by government employees, the rangaku-sha.
 Religious books or books using the word "God" were not accepted by the Tokugawa government.
 Christian missionaries were still forbidden entry to Japan., while some technology experts from abroad were.

-Commerce with the West increased in the early 1860s, and in the 1860s Japan's more sophisticated upper classes became more interested in things from the West -- gadgets, food, clothing, music and the arts.
-And those passionate about Japan as a divine and superior land were increasingly offended.
+Commerce with the West increased in the early 1860s, and in the 1860s Japan's more curious and sophisticated developed a greater interest in things from the West -- gadgets, food, clothing, music and the arts – while those passionate about Japan as a divine and superior land were increasingly offended.
 In the early 1860s, religious and chauvinistic Japanese began a campaign of terror against Westerners and those who accommodated Westerners.
-Civil war erupted in 1863, and among those opposed to the foreigners were advisors around the figurehead emperor, Komei (who ruled from 1846 to 1867).
+Civil war erupted in 1863, and among those opposed to the foreigners were advisors around the figurehead emperor, Komei.

 Copyright © 2003-2014 by Frank E. Smitha.
 All rights reserved.